In this guide, you will find step-by-step instructions on removing the steering wheel on VW Golf, Jetta, and Bora.

-In this guide, you will learn how to replace VW brake light bulb, back up / reverse light bulb, rear parking light and turn signal light bulb.
+In this guide, you will learn how to replace the VW brake light bulb, back up / reverse light bulb, rear parking light, and turn signal light bulb.

 What you will need

 - Parking light: P21/5W